Soccer-Premier League to push players for 30% wage cut, restart date on hold

 The Premier League has said its clubs will consult with their players over a proposed 30% reduction in wages and the suspended season would only resume when it was "safe and appropriate".
 The league accepted that a previous target of returning to action in early May would not now happen and said on Friday it was keeping the restart date under "constant review".

-While there has been speculation about a reduced season or even abandoning this campaign, the league said it remained their aim to complete all remaining domestic league and cup matches.
+While there has been speculation about a reduced season or even abandoning this campaign, the league said the aim was still to complete all remaining domestic league and cup matches.
 "However, any return to play will only be with the full support of Government and when medical guidance allows," it added in a statement https://www.premierleague.com/news/1651836.

 Much of the focus of talks between officials this week has been the issue of player compensation during the halt in play.
 The league said its clubs "unanimously agreed to consult their players regarding a combination of conditional reductions and deferrals amounting to 30 percent of total annual remuneration".